yoshithaa25/Weather-Data-Dashboard-with-Predictive-Aalytics/README.md

 # 🌦️ Weather-Data-Dashboard-with-Predictive-Aalytics

-A simple yet powerful Flask web app that fetches real-time weather data and generates a 5-day forecast using **Linear Regression**.
+The **Weather Forecast Dashboard** is a sleek and interactive Flask web application that allows users to fetch real-time weather information for any city and provides a 5-day forecast using **machine learning (Linear Regression)**.
-It uses the **OpenWeatherMap API** for live weather and **Plotly.js** for interactive charts.
+This application leverages the **OpenWeatherMap API** for live weather data and visualizes results with **interactive Plotly charts**, displaying both temperature and humidity trends.
+It also stores data automatically in a CSV file to continuously improve predictions over time.
+With a clean and modern interface built using **HTML, CSS, and JavaScript**, users can quickly check the weather and view predictive trends in a visually appealing and intuitive format.
 ---

 ## 🚀 Features